 Wild Rice Stuffed Bell Peppers

 At the time, I just thought it was delicious.
 Little did I realize that my mom so readily made it for us because of how good it was at using up leftovers (namely rice and meat) and was a good place to sneak a lot of veggies in us.
-There’s melted cheese on top.
+And there’s melted cheese on top.
 End of story.
-These stuffed bell peppers with rice are my take on the recipe with a few twists I’ve picked up over the years…

 What do you put in a stuffed bell pepper?